MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/radio-button.md

 ## Create your own radio button group

+> [!Important]
-> It is recommended to use a RadioButtons control to group RadioButton element  unless you are using an older version of WinUI and cannot take advantage of it.
+> We recommend using a RadioButtons control to group RadioButton elements unless you are using an older version of WinUI and cannot take advantage of it.

 Radio buttons work in groups.
 There are 2 ways you can group radio button controls:
 - Put them inside the same parent container.